 Colorful stories are enough to pique our interest in unusual people.
 Miracles and legends keep us interested.
 But stories are not enough to keep a memory alive for centuries.

 During his short life, Jñāneshvar composed several philosophical works.
-Sanskrit is to Eastern texts as Latin is to those of the West.
 Literature and teachings become accessible to everyone when a common language is used.
 Knowing this, Jñāneshvar produced his works in his native language, Marathi.

 Other texts composed by Jñāneshvar include Amritanubhava—the nectar of inner experience.
 Jñāneshvar composed this work at the instruction his Guru.
 It describes his spiritual experiences and philosophy.